-After spending several years working with singer-songwriters, jazz players, and improvisers, co-writing songs in different languages and pondering the meaning of either writing or improvising music, I decided to start a new project about my own songs.
+After spending several years working with singer-songwriters, jazz players, and improvisers, co-writing songs in different languages and pondering the meaning of either writing or improvising music, I have embarked on a new project featuring my own songs.

-They’re in English, I’d say that they’re about what I love and fight and they might have a touch of Nick Drake, Sufjan Stevens, Velvet Underground.
-Alongside me in this adventure you’ll find my dear friends Hendrik Lasure, Casper Van De Velde, Soet Kempeneer, one or two guitars, a banjo sometimes, a piano, some synths, a bass, drums, some bells.
-The first part of the upcoming album was recorded in November 2022 in Destelheide , Dworp (BE); the future of the band is still to be written.
+The songs are in English, I’d say that they’re about what I love and what I fight and they might have a touch of Nick Drake, Sufjan Stevens, Velvet Underground.
+Alongside me in this adventure you’ll find my dear friends Hendrik Lasure, Casper Van De Velde, Soet Kempeneer, as well as one or two guitars, a banjo sometimes, a piano, some synths, a bass, drums, some bells.
+The first part of the upcoming album was recorded in November 2022 in Destelheide, Dworp (BE) by the great Christophe Albertijn; the second part was recorded in June 2023 in the same place with the same people, and we’re now in the process of finalizing the album.
+The future of the band is still to be written.
 Further news will be out soon.

 Dear Uncle Lennie is the new project of pianist and composer Camille-Alban Spreng.
 A bit like Japanese haiku, each song of the album represents an idea, a fantasized story, a furtive image towards a picturesque landscape.
 The short pieces follow one another, mixing jazz, folk, and improvised music, and create a mythological fresco whose stories would be told without words, by musical evocation and with the help of the listener’s imagination.
 The album is made of 18 short songs and was primarily inspired by the sounds of Marco Giongrandi on the banjo and Benjamin Sauzereau on the guitar.
 The piano strings were muted or prepared to match the esthetic dictated by the unique blend between those two sounds.
 The music itself was inspired by the American Secession war stories, the concept of storytelling, cornfields, and songwriters such as Leonard Cohen, Patrick Watson, Sufjan Stevens (to name a few).